-The basic intuition here that the condition mean given the independent variable is the same, no matter the value of the independent variables.
-Therefore, the overall mean must just be equal to that constant.

-So to recap: if we assume linearity, random sampling, variation in X, and zero conditional mean for the error, then the OLS estimator will be unbiased.
+- The basic intuition here that the condition mean given the independent variable is the same, no matter the value of the independent variables.
+Therefore, the overall mean must just be equal to that constant. - Recap: linearity, random sampling, variation in X, and zero conditional mean for the error will get us unbiasedness.